 Helping You in Matters of Child Support

 Child Support is an important issue when parents decide to end a relationship.
 Food, clothing, shelter, and educational needs remain the responsibility of both parents, but the amount of support paid by each depends on several factors.
 The income level of each parent along with the custody and visitation arrangements comes into play when the court decides how much support is needed.
-Attorneys Fred A. Dunsing and Lucy H. Deakins in Denver, CO, are here to make certain that these arrangements serve your children's best interests.
+Attorney Fred A. Dunsing in Denver, CO, is here to make certain that these arrangements serve your children's best interests.

 Child Support Laws

 Child support is primarily meant to cover the basic needs of the children.
 However, when parents have the financial means to allow their kids to participate in cultural or athletic activities, child support may be arranged accordingly.
 Required payments may be set to include the cost of after-school activities, summer camps, and related transportation needs.

 Our attorneys can help reach a fair agreement that provides your children with the financial support they need.

 The first factor for the court to determine when ordering a child support payment is parentage.
 This means determining who is the mother and who is the father.
 Depending on your case, this may or may not require a paternity test.
 Once parentage is determined, the court will examine:

 - The income of each parent.

 - The type of lifestyle the child became accustomed to while the parents were together.